oraxen/documentation/configuration/custom-armors/shader-armors.md

 ### Setup for custom shader armor

+{% hint style="danger" %}
+As of Oraxen 1.142.1, Oraxen will automatically generate the shader armor for you.\
+If you still want to do this manually, you can disable the setting `automatically_generate_shader_compatible_armor` in the `settings.yml`.\
+{% endhint %}

 First step is to create the folders `Oraxen/pack/optifine/cit/armors/`.

 You then want to copy your `armor_layer_1.png` and `armor_layer_2.png` files to this folder.